How to Choose a Prize Home Lottery: A Buyer's Checklist

 Not all prize homes are the same.
 Check these things:

-- Ongoing costs: What are the annual rates, body corporate fees, or strata levies?
+• Ongoing costs: What are annual rates, body corporate fees, or strata levies?

 3. Calculate the Value Proposition

 Divide the prize value by total ticket revenue.
-This shows how much goes to the prize pool versus charity costs.
+This shows how much goes to the prize pool.
+This shows how much goes to charity costs.
+A higher prize-to-ticket ratio suggests better value.
+Most legitimate draws show this information upfront.
+Compare ratios across different draws to see which offer stronger odds.

 4. Closing Date Matters